torento-user/website/content/english/about-us/uniqueness.md

 read_more: false
 ---

-Torento provides the unique service to the industry of shoe making in Sri Lanka by providing product & services for local requirement.
-Especially most of the parts are fabricated locally within the company; hence we could maintain the lowest competitive price with other importers.
+Torento Engineering Private Ltd offers a unique service to the shoe-making industry in Sri Lanka by providing tailored products and services that meet local requirements.
+We stand out by fabricating most of the parts locally within our company, enabling us to maintain the lowest competitive prices compared to other importers.
+This distinctive approach allows us to provide cost-effective solutions without compromising on quality or customer satisfaction.